malramsay64/phd-thesis/05_Crystal_Melting/introduction.md

 This allows us to understand which aspects of the models are important for describing melting in the Trimer which can be applied to understanding other materials.

+The simulations used to calculate these values are documented in @sec:methods_melting, with each simulation containing 4032 molecules, half of which are in the p2 crystalline configuration which is completely surrounded by the liquid.
+The methods used to measure the melting of the initial crystalline region are documented in @sec:measuring_melting, which uses the supervised learning algorithm developed in @sec:supervised_learning for identifying molecules that are locally crystalline.